alife-data-standards/alife-data-tools/README.md

 This repository is a curated list of software resources related to the [ALife community data standards](https://alife-data-standards.github.io/alife-data-standards/).
 We've modeled this repository after other GitHub-hosted resource curation efforts (e.g., [awesome lists](https://github.com/sindresorhus/awesome)).

+We advocate the use of a number of software development best practices, including continuous integration testing, code coverage tracking, and static analysis.
+A general guide to our approach can be found [here](./good-practices.md).

 ## Software Resource List